weisscharlesj/SciCompforChemists/README.md

 * Chapter 12: Machine Learning using Scikit-Learn
 * Chapter 13: Command Line & Spyder
 * Chapter 14: Optimization and Root Finding
-* Chapter 15: RDKit
+* Chapter 15: RDKit for Cheminformatics
-* Chapter 16: Bioinformations with Biopython
+* Chapter 16: Bioinformations with Biopython and Nglview

 ## Interested in Using This Book for Your Course?